 Codeflow supports settings sync for VS Code user settings.
 You can customize a workspace with user settings, and Codeflow will apply these settings to every workspace it launches.
 Note that Codeflow has a custom synchronization provider, i.e., it cannot sync with the settings you already have in your local VS Code (which syncs with a GitHub or Microsoft account).

-in a Codeflow workspace, you run StackBlitz's Turbo package manager (not to be confused with Turbopack and Turborepo).
-Turbo supports only a subset of NPM commands,
+When you run NPM in a Codeflow workspace, you run StackBlitz’s Turbo package manager (not to be confused with Turbopack and Turborepo).
+Turbo supports only a subset of NPM commands, e.g., it does

 Codeflow is in beta; therefore, you should expect bugs and rough edges: